 My new novel, The Treasures, is the first in a trilogy about a family, and a house over several decades.
 It was published in June & I'm thrilled at the reception from readers and fellow authors

 I've always wanted to write about a family from start to finish, their beginnings and the decades that follow.
 This trilogy will take us from the Second World War to the present day.
-I'm writing Book 2 right now...
+I have finished Book 2, The Threads, which will be out next summer!
+I am editing it at the moment!
+It is the 80s and it is sooo exciting.

 ‘An absolute delight,